yashrawat458/In-VRQs/Notes/(R) Examining Design Choices of Questionnaires in VR User Studies.md

 [[Examining Design Choices of Questionnaires in VR User Studies.pdf]]

+## What all did the authors do
+1. Extensive Literature review
+2. expert online survey
+3. 2 iterative user studies
+---

-- Iteratively implemented an in-VRQ tool and applied it on 2 user studies to test it out
+- Iteratively implemented an in-VRQ tool and applied it on ==2 user studies== to test it out
-- they did an extensive lit review and found 15 papers using in-VRQs
+- they did an ==extensive lit review== and found 15 papers using in-VRQs
 - ![[Pasted image 20250210154958.png]]
 - papers with inVRQs
 	1. [[The Effect of Field-of-View Restriction on Sex Bias in VR Sickness and Spatial Navigation Performance]]